Mortgage is suddenly sexy as SoftBank pumps $500M in Better.com at $6B valuation – TechCrunch

 Also last October, Varg had told me that before the pandemic, Better was processing about $1.2 billion a month in loans.
 But as of October 2020, it was funding over $2.5 billion per month, and had gone from 1,500 staffers to about 4,000 worldwide.

-“When the pandemic started we were doing less than sort of like $50 million a month of revenue,” he said.
+“When the pandemic started we were doing less than sort of like $50 million a month of revenue,” he said at the time.
 “We’re two-and-a half times that now.”

-Note: This article was updated post-publication with some additional numbers provided by the company.
+Since then, those numbers have gone up even more.
+A company spokesperson told me today that Better.com funded $14 billion in loan volume in the first quarter of 2021 alone and that it is currently funding over $4 billions in loans a month.
+For some context, Better.com funded $25 billion in loan volume in all of 2020.
+And, it currently has 6,000 employees – up 2,000 from last October.